The final result is almost upon us! For anyone wanting to keep in touch after, my twitter handle is @spmarsden :)

 The University of Manchester

-Favourite thing to do in science Living and working in a community of scientists.
+Favourite thing to do in my job: Living and working in a community of scientists.
 It’s really fantastic to be surrounded by so many people who are all working towards the same goal of pushing the boundaries of our understanding of physics.
 Also nerdy house parties with laser obstacle courses.

 I look for new fundamental particles which could explain how gravity behaves at distances smaller than an atom.